-Life-saving antibiotics have revolutionized our society and economy.
-Previously deadly diseases have become routine illnesses, requiring little more than a brief treatment.
+Life-saving antibiotics revolutionized our society and economy.
+Previously deadly diseases became routine illnesses, requiring little more than a brief treatment.
 These achievements are now at risk mainly because of the excessive or inappropriate use of antimicrobials.
 If we do not react on time, the combined resistance to multiple antibiotics might become the greatest world killer by 2050.

-EU-JAMRAI is a European Union Joint Action on Antimicrobial Resistance (AMR) and Healthcare-Associated Infections (HCAI) that brings together 44 partners and more than 40 stakeholders.
-Our mission is to foster synergies among EU Member States by developing and implementing effective One Health policies to fight the rising threat of AMR and to reduce HCAI.
+EU-JAMRAI was a European Union Joint Action on Antimicrobial Resistance (AMR) and Healthcare-Associated Infections (HCAI) that brought together 44 partners and 45 stakeholders.
+Our mission was to foster synergies among EU Member States by developing and implementing effective One Health policies to fight the rising threat of AMR and reduce HCAIs.

 The One Health approach behind the project

 One Health is a holistic multi-sectoral approach which recognises that human health, animal health and environment are interconnected.
 Diseases are transmitted from humans to animals and vice versa and must therefore be tackled in both.

 The importance of fighting AMR at European level